Checks and balances (U.S.)

 The two houses in the American Congress are important.
 They need to both agree in order to pass laws.
 Until they agree the project of law goes from one house to the other until it is validated.

-Both senators and representatives are elected directly by citizens.
+both senators and representatives are elected directly by citizens.